zowe/docs-site/docs/user-guide/cli-using-understanding-core-command-groups.md

 **Important\!** Before you issue z/OS UNIX System Services commands with Zowe CLI, security administrators must provide access for your user ID to login via SSH.
 * Issue z/OS UNIX System Services shell commands over an SSH connection and stream back the response.

-**Note:** For more information about `zos-uss` syntax, actions, and options, open Zowe CLI and issue the following command:
+**Note:** For more information about `zos-ssh` syntax, actions, and options, open Zowe CLI and issue the following command:

 ```
 zowe zos-ssh -h